PrizmDoc® v14.2 Release - Updated

 Step 2: Set up a Database

-1. Use the PAS Configuring a Database page to configure a connection to your database, which is required for the Viewing Package feature.
+1. Use the PAS Configuring a Database page to configure a connection to your database.

 2. Once you have set up the database, you should have something similar in your PAS config file as shown below: